rhake14/MSA/README.md

 If you want still more detail, you can examine the individual RDS output files using readRDS().
 Detailed results are stored as the ‘metadata’ attribute for the ability field.
-You can access it something like this:
+You can access it something like this (see also example code at the end of the documentation):

 ``` r
 x <- readRDS("output/results/id=1&p_id=german_test&save_id=1&pilot=false&complete=true.rds")